 - Care of hair by keeping it clean and healthy.

 - Socializing with like-minded people may help reduce stress.

 - Proper counseling from medical professionals to overcome stress and its harmful effects.

 - The use of natural herbal extracts along with vitamins and minerals helps to de-stress and also stop hair fall and other effects of stress.
 Also, help to decrease abnormal levels of stress hormones.

-Hair fall due to stress can be managed in natural ways which can give relief without suffering from any side effects.
+Hair fall due to stress can be managed in natural ways which can give relief without suffering from any side effects and it is reversible.

 - Wash hair regularly with mild shampoo containing natural compounds that do not irritate the hair follicles.

 - Avoid excess combing, brushing hair, or shampooing as it can injure the hair follicles.